 - Patients who’ve undergone multiple microdiscectomies or decompression surgeries.
 If a patient has had repeated procedures of this nature and requires another, there may not be enough bone stability left in the spine to carry it out.
 A fusion would be more appropriate in this case.

-Artificial Disc Replacement Is Great, but Sometimes Lumbar Fusion Is a Better Solution.
+Artificial Disc Replacement Is Great for the Neck, but Lumbar Fusion Is a Better Solution.

 We’ve come a long way with artificial disc replacement, which has allowed us to perform fewer spinal fusions.
 However, artificial disc replacement isn’t appropriate for everyone.
 It really depends on the part of the vertebrae that’s affected, as well as the underlying pathology.